How Fundraisers Are Tripling Their Campaign Performance

 Thank-you mail can make or break a relationship with a donor?
 Writing thank-you notes to donors is a great way to show them that you appreciate them, but it can be challenging.

-By using some sample thank-you donation letters or a service like Postalgia, you can get the job done quickly and easily.
+By using some sample thank-you donation letters or a handwritten letter service like Postalgia, you can get the job done quickly and easily.
 We will pen your individualized donor thank you notes on your letterhead with high quality card stock.
 We take care of the address verification, postage, and mailing.

 Show sincere appreciation and leave a good impression next time by saying thank you to donors, volunteers, and suppliers with a thoughtful, handwritten message.
 Penned by robots but remarkably human, our handwritten letters, notes, or cards to your stakeholders are written using genuine ink.
 We’ll print and mail these personalized handwritten donor thank-you notes for you for ultimate convenience.